#weightloss

 Question 2: How long do you estimate it took to achieve these noticeable results?

 Surprising revelation: it took just 5 days – achieved through 5 sessions without any dietary restrictions.
+This post is on my hypothesis what may have happened on the basis of my experience and knowledge of the domain.

 Here’s a hypothesis I’m eager to explore further through proper research, provided there’s funding available: